johnspray74/ALAExample/README.md

 ### The diagram

-An ALA application expresses user stories in an executable way.
+An ALA application expresses user stories directly, but in an executable way.
 It often uses a diagram because user stories themselves contain a network of relationships.

 Consider the diagram below, which is the application's source code.
 (You can click on the diagram to get a clearer view.)